coderehan/MeraBills-Android-Assignment/README.md

 <b>3.
 Delete Payments:</b> <br>
 Users can remove payments with a confirmation dialog to prevent accidental deletions. <br>
 <b>4.
 Save Payments:</b> <br>
-Payments are stored locally in a file "LastPayments.txt" using JSON serialization to ensure data persistence. <br>
+Payments are stored locally in a file "LastPayment.txt" using JSON serialization to ensure data persistence. <br>
 <b>5.
 Load Payments:</b> <br>
 Previously saved payments are loaded when the app starts, allowing users to continue from where they left off. <br>